Bernardo-MG/dice-notation-java/src/site/markdown/usage.md

 ## Parsing Common Dice Notation

-To parse generic dice notation, including algebraic operations use this:
+Generic dice notation, including algebraic operations, can be parsed like this:

 ```java
 final DiceParser parser;